awumii/yoga-pro-7-14ahp9-linux/README.md

 Intel platforms have an additional IME update and I'm not sure how that's supposed to work, so caution is advised.

 ```
-* Someone on ArchWiki mentioned something about 3.5mm headphone jack needing a tweak in PipeWire/alsamixer to work.
-I didn't test it yet.

 ## License